digital-craftsman-de/date-time-precision/README.md

 ### Time zone

 The package is primarily build for the use case, that your system is running in the time zone `UTC` and you're converting the points in time into the relevant time zone before doing comparisons.
 It includes helpers like `modifyInTimeZone(string $modifier, \DateTimeZone $timeZone)` to make the code more readable.

+## Contribution

+Before creating a PR here, please run `make verify` to validate that all tests and validations locally.